Gold Coins, Bullion Bars & Rounds

-Many factors will determine which gold coins are best to buy for you.
+Many factors will determine which coins are best to buy for you.
 The condition, purity, and the producing mint can vary widely.
 So investors must take great care if they choose to buy gold coins online from unknown sources.
-Rest assured that when you buy gold coins online from Provident Metals, you are buying products that are produced by the most trusted mints in the world.
+Rest assured that when you buy from Provident Metals, you are buying products that are produced by the most trusted mints in the world.

 Coins are usually more expensive than bars because they have more collectible value.
 For example, old, rare coins often sell for a higher price than bars because of their historical significance, one-of-a-kind design, or scarcity.

 Why buy gold bars?
 The answer for most investors is value.
 If you would like to buy gold bullion as an investment only, then you may find that gold bars are one of the most cost-effective ways to own the physical metal.
-That's because bars generally match sovereign coins in content and purity, but cost less.
-You can buy gold bars in a variety of weights and styles to suit any budget and investment goals.
+That's because bars generally match sovereign coins in content and purity, but cost less thanks to low production costs and less elaborate designs.
+You can buy bars in a variety of weights and styles to suit any budget and investment goals.